 1. Choose The Clear Path

 Juice, coffee, and soda all taste great, but they can wreak havoc on your teeth.
-Unless water is your favorite beverage, this resolution might be hard to stick to, but choosing water over sugary, acidic drinks will help save your teeth from the damage that the acid, sugars, and dyes in those beverages can cause.
+Unless the water is your favourite beverage, this resolution might be hard to stick to, but choosing water over sugary, acidic drinks will help save your teeth from the damage that the acid, sugars, and dyes in those beverages can cause.
 It might even help you lose a little bit of weight since you’ll be cutting back on the sugar some of those drinks have.

 2. Go Fresh

 Drinks aren’t the only thing that can cause issues for your teeth and smile.
 Eating certain foods can cause just as much damage.
 The best option to protect your teeth and cultivate a healthier smile is to choose fresh, clean, natural, and/or organic foods wherever possible.
 You already know that eating healthy is better for your body, but it’s the better option for your smile too.

 3. Brush and Floss Daily

 It’s something that has been drilled into you since you were a young child.
 Although it may have been annoying and inconvenient, there were better reasons to brush and floss daily than to make your parents happy.
 Brushing and flossing daily, as recommended by your dentist, can help strengthen your teeth and protect them against cavities while whitening and brightening your smile.